singharyan006/university-java-learning-program-STEP/README.md

 2. **Open in your preferred Java IDE:**
 Supported IDEs include IntelliJ IDEA, Eclipse, NetBeans, and others.
 3. **Browse the modules:**
-Start with Level 1 of any topic and progress at your own pace.
+Navigate by topic and level to view solved problems.

 ## About the Classes

-All materials and exercises are based on classes conducted by BridgeLabz Foundations, ensuring practical relevance and alignment with current industry standards.
+All solutions are based on exercises from classes conducted by BridgeLabz Foundations.

 ## License

 *No license information provided.*